scottx611x/CSCI-S-40/Lecture/Lectures.md

 - LAN: A network that takes up some limited geography
 - A LAN is not a topology
 - LAN vs WAN
-- LAN: low delay, high bandwith, broadcast
+- LAN: low delay, high bandwidth, broadcast
-- WAN: pay for bandwith by the month, relatively low bandwith
+- WAN: pay for bandwidth by the month, relatively low bandwidth
 - Ethernet has many different forms
 - ALOHA Protocol from the 70's in Hawaii
   - "How do multiple users share a single resource?"